Garee/glasgow-litter/README.md

 ## App

-A companion web application is included that allows users to interactively explore the litter objects detected throughout the city.
+A companion [web application](https://glasgow-litter.garyblackwood.co.uk) is included that allows users to interactively explore the litter objects detected throughout the city.

 More information can be found in [APP.md](docs/APP.md).

 ## Object Detection

-The notebooks in the `models/yolov5` directory are used to develop YoloV5 object detection models for the purposes of litter detection.
+The notebooks in the `models/yolov5` directory are used to develop YOLOv5s object detection models for the purposes of litter detection.

 Similarly, the notebooks in the `models/detectron2` directory are used to train Faster R-CNN models with the same objective.

 ## Regression

-The notebooks in the `regression` directory apply count data regression models such as Poisson and Negative Binomial to the extended SIMD data set described in [DATA.md](docs/DATA.md).
+The notebook in the `regression` directory applies count data regression models such as Poisson and Negative Binomial to the extended SIMD data set described in [DATA.md](docs/DATA.md).

 ## Dependencies